Ship Chartering and Ship Management

 In summary, Shipowners might choose to outsource Ship Management for various reasons:

-• Cost savings through economies of scale.
+• Cost savings achieved through economies of scale.

-• Enhanced quality and reliability of services.
+• Improved quality, consistency, and reliability of management services.

 3- Hybrid Ship Management Model